vitorpohlenz/contract_comparison_agent/data/test_contracts/case_1/Readme.md

+# Amendment Explanation – Limitation of Liability

-Source of the document:  https://static-oforms.onlyoffice.com/software_development_agreement_1f7d063469.pdf
+Source of the original:  https://static-oforms.onlyoffice.com/software_development_agreement_1f7d063469.pdf

-🧾 What the Amendment Does (Exact Legal Change)
+## Summary of the Change
+This amendment revises the **Limitation of Liability** provision to introduce a clear monetary liability cap while preserving critical customer protections through explicit carve-outs.

-🔴 Original Clause (Before Amendment)
+## Original Clause (Before Amendment)

-Section 14 – Limitation of Liability (Page 5 of the original contract):

-> “Neither party shall be liable for any special, indirect, incidental or consequential damages…”
+**Section 14 – Limitation of Liability** stated that neither party would be liable for special, indirect, incidental, or consequential damages.
+However, the clause did **not** define any monetary cap on direct damages and did not include explicit exceptions.

-Key characteristics:

-- Unlimited direct damages

-- No liability cap

-- Blanket exclusion of consequential damages

-- No explicit carve-outs (e.g., confidentiality, indemnification)

-🟢 Amended Clause (After Amendment)
+## Amended Clause (After Amendment)

-Section 14 is deleted and replaced entirely with a modern, risk-balanced clause:
+**Section 14 is deleted and replaced in its entirety** with a new limitation of liability clause

-New Section 14 introduces:

-Explicit liability cap

-Liability capped at fees paid in the prior 12 months

-Carve-outs from the cap
+that:

+1. Introduces a **liability cap** equal to the total fees paid or payable in the twelve (12) months preceding the event giving rise to the claim.
+2. Preserves the exclusion of indirect, incidental, consequential, and punitive damages.
+3. Adds **explicit carve-outs** so that the liability cap does *not* apply to:
-Breach of Confidentiality (Section 12)
+   - Breaches of confidentiality (Section 12)

-Indemnification obligations (Section 13)
+   - Indemnification obligations (Section 13)

-Willful misconduct or gross negligence
+   - Willful misconduct or gross negligence

-Preserved damages exclusion

-Still excludes indirect, incidental, consequential, and punitive damages

-📍 Impact Analysis (For Your Agent Output)
-Sections Impacted
+## Sections Impacted

-Section 14 – Limitation of Liability (replaced in full)
+- **Section 14 – Limitation of Liability** (fully replaced)

-Pages Impacted
+## Pages Impacted

-Page 5 of 7 (where Section 14 appears in the original PDF)

-Topics Touched

-Liability allocation

-Risk management

-Damages limitation

-Contractual exposure

-Indemnification interplay
+- **Page 5 of 7** of the original Software Development Agreement, where Section 14 appears.

+## Legal and Practical Impact
+- Provides predictable risk exposure for both parties
+- Aligns liability with the economic value of the contract
+- Preserves customer protection for high-risk scenarios
+- Brings the agreement in line with modern SaaS and software services standards

+## Net Effect
+The amendment materially changes the risk allocation between the parties by capping exposure while maintaining accountability for confidentiality breaches, indemnification claims, and intentional or reckless misconduct.